Share this post on:

 Inventors are keenly pragmatic and often become experts at devising the most effective means to accomplish their ends.

-They are the most reluctant of all the types to do things in a particular manner just because that’s how they have been done.
+Inventors are the most reluctant to do things in a particular manner just because that’s how they’re done.
 As a result, they often bring fresh, new approaches to their work and play.

 They are intensely curious and continuously probe for possibilities, especially when trying to solve complex problems.

-Inventors are filled with ideas but value ideas only when they make possible actions and objects.
-Thus, they see product design not as an end in itself but as a means to an end, as a way of devising a prototype that works and that can be brought to market.
+Inventors are filled with ideas but value them only when they are practical.
+They see product design not as an end but as a means to an end—a way of devising a prototype that can be brought to market.

 Inventors are confident in their pragmatism, counting on their ability to find effective ways and means when needed rather than making a detailed blueprint in advance.